-While every canyon is different, most are dark and sunless, with moss covered walls and swirling shapes caused by the relentless scouring by water.
+While every canyon is different, most in the Blue Mountains are narrow, dark places with moss covered walls and swirling walls produced by relentless scouring with water.
 Still others can be deep and straight, formed along fissures or weaknesses in the rock.
-In places rock collapses above create dark, cave-like tunnels illuminated with glowworms.
+In some, rock collapses have created dark, cave-like tunnels illuminated with glowworms.

 Canyoning around Sydney, like bushwalking, has a rich history, with almost all of the most known canyons first explored in the last fifty years.
 In more remote areas new canyons are still being discovered; places kept secret for eons by their remoteness, ruggedness and concealment in bush labyrinths.